TAlgorhythmic/dystellar-backend/README.md

 # dystellar-backend
 A backend for Dystellar Network written in Java and using Spring Boot.

-Moved to [dystellar-backend-rs](https://github.com/TAlgorhythmic/dystellar-backend-rs) (I prefer rust as a programmer)
+Moved to [dystellar-backend-rs](https://github.com/TAlgorhythmic/dystellar-backend-rs) (I prefer rust)